openshift-cloud-functions/demos/knative-kubecon/README.md

 Build mechanic underneath).
 2. The built image is then deployed as a Knative Service, which means it scales automatically, even down to nothing as we'll see.
-3. We wire an EventSource emitting Kubernetes events to our application through Knative's Eventing capabilities.
+3. We wire an EventSource emitting IoT events from the Newcastle University to our application through Knative's Eventing capabilities.

 ## 0. Setting up an OpenShift cluster